DanRHoward/modelling-airbnbs-property-listing-dataset-/README.md

 The diagram was created using: https://alexlenail.me/NN-SVG/

 Even with this optimisation process, result metrics do not suggest that there exists any correlation between property features and the price night variable value.

+## Predicting bedrooms of properties

+The final task of this project required us to predict the number of bedrooms within a property.

+After running the code from the ** file, the best model from the sklearn package classifiers for our problem was the Random Forest Classifier, with model parameters of;

+- 'criterion' = 'entropy',
+- 'max_features' = None,
+- 'min_samples_leaf' = 1.

+The metrics for this model were as follows;

+Validation Accuracy Score = $1.0$,
+Precision Score = $0.9951923076923077$,
+Recall Score = $0.9903846153846154$,
+F1 Score = $0.9919871794871795$,
+Mean Accuracy Score = $0.9903846153846154$.

+## Conclusion